-To select this optional handling mode, place the vehicle in Sport Mode and press \mathfrak{D}^{ω} two times and the DIC will display COMPETITIVE MODE ON.
-While in the Competitive Driving Mode, the traction off light (2) and StabiliTrak/ESC OFF light (3) will come on in the instrument cluster.
-TCS does not limit wheel spin, the Electronic Limited-Slip Differential (eLSD) allows increased vehicle agility, and more effort is required to turn the steering wheel.
+To select this optional handling mode, place the vehicle in Sport Mode and press two times and the Driver Information Center (DIC) will display COMPETITIVE MODE ON.
+While in the Competitive Driving Mode, the traction off light and StabiliTrak/ESC OFF light will come on in the instrument cluster.
+Traction Control System (TCS) does not limit wheel spin, the Electronic Limited-Slip Differential (eLSD) allows increased vehicle agility, and more effort is required to turn the steering wheel.
 See "Limited-Slip Differential (V-Series Only)" later in this section.
 Adjust your driving accordingly.

-Press 🕏 again, or turn the ignition to ACC/ACCESSORY and restart the vehicle, to turn TCS back on.
-The traction off light 🖄 and StabiliTrak/ESC OFF light 👼 will go out in the instrument cluster.
+Press & again, or turn the vehicle to accessory mode and restart the vehicle, to turn TCS back on.
+The traction off light 🖨 and StabiliTrak/ESC OFF light & will go out.